instead-hub/instead/doc/stead3_en.md

 System objects are objects whose name begins with the character '@' or '$'.
 Such objects are usually modular.
-They are not destroyed at the death of the game world (for example, when uploading gamefile, whenloading the game from save, and so on).
+They are not destroyed at the death of the game world (for example, when uploading game file, when loading the game from save, and so on).
 Examples of objects: @timer, @prefs, @snd.

 Such objects, in addition to their special functions, can be used the link,